The Best Juicers (Updated for 2023)

 Durability – Length of Warranty

 A little research can go a long way when it comes to durability, so read as many reviews as possible and check for the juicer’s track record.
 Again, contacting the manufacturer can often be a worthwhile exercise.
-The more expensive juicers tend to be better made with less shortcuts taken with parts and materials, so from this perspective, will always be a better buy.
+The more expensive juicers tend to be better made with better parts and materials, so from this perspective, will always be a better buy.
 You should always check the overall durability of the machine by asking, can the plastic be easily broken?
 Are there any pieces which might look as though they will come off?
 Is the plastic a hard plastic?
 Will it withstand the high temperatures and abuse that a dishwasher will give it?
 Any kitchen appliance which costs more than $100 should come with a decent warranty and the longer the better.

-Centrifugal juicers have been described as sounding like a jet plane taking off.
+The sound from Centrifugal juicers have been described as sounding like a jet plane taking off.
 While this is an exaggeration, they are very noisy because of their powerful, high speed motor.
-If you live in a situation where neighbours are very close, as can happen in some apartment buildings, juicing in the mornings could be a problem.
+If you live in a situation where neighbors are very close, as can happen in some apartment buildings, juicing in the mornings could be a problem.
 Your neighbors might not appreciate your juicing efforts in the early hours of the morning, which is always going to be a good time to juice.
 Hand press juicers won’t make any noise at all, while masticating juicers are a lot less noisy than centrifugal juicers due to the lower speed of the motor.

 Juicers can range in price from under $100 to in excess of $500 and the adage that you receive what you pay for is particularly true when it comes to juicer machines.
-Budget is always an important consideration, which is why you need to be sure about what you are buying and why you are buying it.
+Budget is always an important consideration which is why you need to be sure about what you are buying and why you are buying it.
 As with most things, the mid price range is generally suitable enough to take you above the quality and durability issues associated with low priced juicers, yet still provide an acceptable level of quality at a price which is more affordable.

 The decision of which machine to purchase will come down to your budget and the types of fruit or vegetables you plan to juice.
 Read the individual reviews on this site and look at the comparisons to find the most appropriate model.
 I’ve only listed the models with the best reviews so you know, based on hundreds of other users feedback, that you will be getting a quality juicer.